12. The Suffering Servant

 As we have seen, Jesus did not justify G-d on the cross nor in the Temple (below).
 And as shown in chapter 2, Jesus was cast as a "bearer of iniquity" only to capitalize on the current popular Krishna and Buddha legends.

 Therefore I will give him a portion among the great and he shall divide the spoil with the strong; for he poured out his soul to death and was numbered with transgressors, yet he bore the sin of many and interceded for the transgressors.

-Throughout the ages, the Jew has "borne the sin of many", unjustly accused and denied a fair trial, he has all too often been "numbered with the transgressors" and made to "pour out his soul to death."
-Yet, the Jews have relentlessly "interceded for the non-Jewish transgressors," in compliance with:
+The Jew has "borne the sin of many" by being unjustly accused and denied a fair trial.
+Consequently, he was "numbered with the transgressors" and made to "pour out his soul to death."
+Yet, they have relentlessly "interceded for the non-Jewish transgressors," in compliance with:

 And seek the welfare of the city to which I have exiled you, and pray to the L-rd on its behalf, for in its welfare you will have peace.

 In the Hebrew Bible, spoil refers exclusively to property and valuables taken in war:

 But all the cattle and the spoil of the cities, we took for prey for ourselves.Never having participated in a war, Jesus could not have taken spoils.
 But Israel has and will again: